 An instructor in good standing with both the Participant and the Program.

 Participant may tuition-in students from area schools wishing to cooperate and be a part of the Program but who do not have the numbers or resources to meet the requirements of being a full Participant with the Program.
 Tuition rates are fully determined by Participant.
-Participant must inform Program of any District’s involved in the Program in this way.
-District’s partnering with the IBNC may be included and identified as an Iowa BIG district but may not represent IBNC or Iowa BIG in outside workshops, conferences, and other events.
+Participant must inform Program of any Districts involved in the Program in this way.
+Districts partnering with the IBNC may be included and identified as an Iowa BIG district but may not represent IBNC or Iowa BIG in outside workshops, conferences, and other events.

 Participant may take part in conferences, workshops, and presentations to share their Iowa BIG story and act as spokesperson for the Participant’s program.
 Participant may not accept paid consulting and/or training opportunities without express written consent of Program.